 Everything about our culture and our curriculum prepares scholars for school and life.
-Nashville Classical offers families, staff, and students 7 unique features, each of which is proven to pave a college path in kindergarten.
+Nashville Classical offers families, staff, and scholars seven unique features, each of which is proven to pave a college path in kindergarten.

 College Preparation for All

-When we say we educate all students, we mean it.
+When we say we educate all scholars, we mean it.
 A belief in the potential of every child is non-negotiable for any adult employed at Nashville Classical Charter School.

 A K-8 Foundation